h2tc-roboticsx/H2TC/README.md

 ### Softwares

-Apart from them, there are two more applications you have to check if you have in order to run the **postprocessing** script:
+Apart from them, there are two more applications you have to check if you have in order to run the **processing** script:

 * spd-say: text-to-voice convertor.
 * ffmpeg: video decoder